 Where to Stay in Bandipur

 Nepal is one of the top places to visit in the world.
 While you are in Kathmandu you can take a 6-hour day tour by private car.

 New Zealand – South Island

 I highly recommend a visit to New Zealand’s South Island.
 New Zealand is one of the most beautiful countries I have ever been lucky enough to visit.
 Much of its beauty is concentrated on the South Island where snow-capped mountains meet glacial lakes and majestic fjords.

 The South Island is also renowned for its famous walking tracks, its adventure activities and wildlife spotting opportunities.
 You can swim with seals, spot whales, dolphins, yellow-eyed penguins and if you’re lucky, spot the native kiwi birds!

-One of my absolute favourite things to do in New Zealand was talking a heli-hike on Franz Josef Glacier.
+One of my absolute favourite things to do in New Zealand was taking a heli-hike on Franz Josef Glacier.
 We were whisked off in a helicopter for an exhilarating bird’s eye view before spending a few hours exploring ice tunnels and formations fitted out with our crampons and ice picks.

-The reason you need to visit New Zealand in 2019 is that these glaciers are actually melting and the glaciers may not be accessible in a few years to come.
+The reason you need to visit New Zealand is that these glaciers are actually melting and the glaciers may not be accessible in a few years to come.
 So visit now whilst you can!

 I’d recommend hiring a campervan for your New Zealand South Island road trip – there’s nothing better than stumbling across a stunning view and parking up for a spontaneous picnic!